 A medical mom is a mom who has a child with one or more medical complexities.
 Their child most likely spent and extended time in the neonatal intensive care unit immediately after birth so, nothing about their motherhood experience has been “typical” from day one.

 Their child may or may not have a formal diagnosis that accounts for their symptoms or condition.
 This is usually a source of frustration for a medical mom when she tries to explain her child to someone else.
+To lean more about what being labeled medically complex means, read this article here.

 **Don’t miss the free medical mom printable below!